Special events are a great way to build community unity, create a unique atmosphere, and provide activities for all ages.

 Parade means any parade, march, motorcade, organized bicycle or foot race ceremony, show, exhibition, pageant, or procession of any kind or similar display which does not intend/desire to comply with normal and usual traffic regulations and control.

 - If you wish to have the streets closed, you will need to inform the City via the Special Event Application.
-If a Traffic Control plan is required, you will need to submit it to Tony Espinoza, Streets Supervisor at Public Works for approval prior to your event.
+If a Traffic Control plan is required, you will need to email it to David Lara, Streets Supervisor at Public Works for approval prior to your event.

-- The Community Services Department no longer rents vendor spaces/booths for special event.
+- The Community Services Department no longer rents vendor spaces/booths for special events.

 - Special Events Ordinance